rbind/njtierney.com/content/post/2025/2025-04-14-r-version-4-5-0-is-out/index.md

 Another time that I find it useful to know how to look up the NEWS file is remembering when some key new features were introduced.
 For example, knowing that the native pipe `|>` was introduced in 4.1.0, but the underscore `_` placeholder was only introduced in 4.2.0 is really useful if I'm developing packages to know which version of R to depend on.

 I also often visit the ["Previous releases of R for Windows"](https://cran.r-project.org/bin/windows/base/old/) page to see *when* a version of R was released.
-This is for my (somewhat) arbitrary rule that
+This is to check if a version of R is more than three years old, which to me, is about old enough that people shouldn't be depending on it on a regular basis, or if they are and it is mission critical, they would also have other things set up to maintain it.
+The tidyverse maintains backward compatibility with [the past 5 (minor) versions of R](https://www.tidyverse.org/blog/2019/04/r-version-support/) - which ends up being about 4 years.
+I figure 3 years should be good enough for my work.

 # Yes, it **is annoying** to reinstall R packages again.